§ 1901 Finding and purpose.

-(a) Unless the Commissioner rules otherwise pursuant to § 1915 of this title, the types of insurance coverage listed in subsection (b) of this section shall not be considered surplus lines insurance and shall be placed with admitted insurers licensed to write those types of insurance.
+(a) Unless the Commissioner rules otherwise pursuant to § 1915 of this title, life insurance and health insurance shall not be considered surplus lines insurance and shall be placed with admitted insurers licensed to write those types of insurance.

-(b) The provisions of this chapter shall not apply to the following insurances when so placed by licensed producers or surplus lines brokers of this State:
+(b) The provisions of this chapter shall not apply to reinsurance or to the following insurances when so placed by licensed producers or surplus lines brokers of this State:

 (2) Insurance on subjects located, resident or to be performed wholly outside this State or on vehicles or aircraft owned and principally garaged outside this State;